An Optimal Transport Formulation of Bayes' Law for Nonlinear Filtering Algorithms: Introduction

 A vanilla importance sampling and resampling particle filter carries out this task by first forming a weighted empirical distribution and then resampling from the weighted distribution~\cite{doucet09}:

 Although computationally efficient, this approach performs poorly in high-dimensional problems due to weight degeneracy issues~\cite{rebeschini2015can,beskos2014error,bengtsson08}.
-In particular, for a Gaussian prior and identity observation model, the mean-squared error in approximating the normalization constant in the weights scales with $\frac{C^d}{N}$ where $d$ is the dimension of the state and $C$ is a positive constant.
+In particular, for a Gaussian prior and identity observation model, the mean-squared error scales with $\frac{C^d}{N}$ where $d$ is the dimension of the state and $C$ is a positive constant~\cite{taghvaei2020optimal}.
 This means that in order to keep the same error, the number of particles $N$ should scale exponentially with the dimension $d$.

 These issues motivated recent efforts in the nonlinear filtering literature to develop numerical algorithms based on a controlled system of interacting particles to approximate the posterior distribution~\cite{taoyang_TAC12, yang2016, crisan10, reich11, reich2015probabilistic, bergemann2012ensemble, daum10,daum2017generalized}.
 A prominent idea is to view the problem of transforming samples from the prior to the posterior from the lens of optimal transportation theory~ \cite{reich2013nonparametric,reich2019data,taghvaei2020optimal,reich13,AmirACC2016,taghvaei2021optimal}, which has also become popular in the Bayesian inference literature~\cite{el2012bayesian,marzouk2016introduction, mesa2019distributed,heng2015gibbs,spantini2019coupling,kovachki2020conditional,siahkoohi2021preconditioned}. { Broadly speaking, the aim of the above methods is to find a {\it transport map} (be it stochastic or deterministic) that transforms the prior distribution to the posterior distribution while minimizing a certain cost.